Patrick Wolter

 Communications Lead (Home-based)

 Connie joined us in August 2018 and looks after all aspects of our communications (press relations, stakeholder engagement, internal communications, digital communications, social media, web content, newsletter and awareness campaigns) as well as our marketing and events.
-She recently led the work on our rebranding – getting our new logo and website off the ground.
+She also led the work on our rebranding which resulted in our current logo and website!

-To maintain her wellbeing, Connie practices mindfulness meditation and has recently started running and gardening.
-In her spare time, she tries to find the time to pursue her many passions (reading, writing and interior decoration) when she isn’t too busy looking after her little ones!
+To maintain her wellbeing, Connie practices mindfulness meditation, yoga and is always up for a good walk.
+In her spare time, she likes to pursue her many passions (reading, writing and interior decoration) when she isn’t too busy looking after her little ones!

 E: connie@maryfrancestrust.org.uk